MicrosoftDocs/Viva/Viva/glint/schedule-setup.md

 description: "On the Schedule page, you indicate when and how often your survey program is sent."
 ---

-# Set up Schedule page in Viva Glint
+# Set up Schedule page in Program Summary

 Choose the cadence for your program.
 This determines your launch date(s) and how often your employees receive this survey.